 From my experience, most cab drivers speak zero English, but a lot of college students and young professionals will go out of their way to help you get around.
 In cities like Beijing, Shanghai and Shenzhen, it will be easy to find someone who speaks a little bit of English.
 If you go out into the countryside, you may have a harder time getting around, but you can always have your hotel or hostel write directions in Chinese for you on a piece of paper.

 Hopefully the phrases I’ve taught you today make you a little more comfortable about the idea of visiting China.
 China is such a vast country with so much to see, and I hate that the language barrier seems to be a second “Great Wall” of sorts.
-If you have any questions about anything I’ve said above, please feel free to ask in a comment below, or send my a private message on my Facebook page.
+If you have any questions about anything I’ve said above, please feel free to ask in a comment below!

 Have any of you been to China without knowing Chinese?
 How was your experience?